bolt/docs/docs/twig-components/filters.md

 ### excerpt

-Excerpt creates a short, text-only, excerpt of a record or a string.
+The Excerpt filter creates a short, text-only, excerpt of a record or a string.
 It's useful to get short blurbs of text for overview pages, listings, et cetera.
 If you pass it a string, it will simply strip out HTML and, reduce it to a given
 length: